kwilteam/docs/docs/kwil-cli/configuration.md

 ## Global Flags

-Global flags just override the values in the configuration file(if exists) in runtime, without modifying the configuration file itself.
+Global flags override the values in the configuration file at runtime, without modifying the configuration file itself.
 Below is an example of a `kwil-cli` command that is configured to connecting to `provider.kwil.com:80`, using a config flag:

 ```bash
 kwil-cli database list --kwil-provider=provider.kwil.com:80